NattyNarwhal/wmx/README.md

     a file, so please don't write to me asking what the file format is.

- * To exit from wmx: move the mouse pointer to the very edge of the screen at the extreme lower-right corner, and click left button on the root window for the root menu.
+ * To exit from wmx: move the mouse pointer to the very edge of the screen at the bottom corner, and click left button on the root window for the root menu.
 The menu should have an extra option labelled "Exit wmx"; select this.

 All move and resize operations are opaque.